dgaydukov/cert-aws/sa/files/sa.md

 Multiple IP - you can assign multiple private IP addresses to ec2, with this you can:
 * host multiple websites on a single server, using multiple SSL certs each associating with a specific IP address
-* in case if failure, reassign secondary IP to another ec2
+* in case if failure, reassign secondary IP to another ec2 For compute intensive use C3, for graphic-intesive use G3

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 It uses presto under the hood.
 Presto - good solution if you need to connect to multiple data sources.